x-Tom/dll-injector-gui/README.md

-# Win32UI Library
+# DLL Injector with GUI
+- Win32 GUI
-- Class Wrapper over Win32 for creation of windows and controls
+- Simple Class Wrapper over Win32 API for creation of windows and controls
+- DLL Proceess Injection with multiple methods of injection